Dagami revolt

 The Dagami revolt (Spanish: La Revuelto del Dagami) was a revolt against Spanish colonial rule in the Philippines.
-It was led by Chief Dagami from Gabi (now part of Palo).
+It was led by Datu Dagami of Gabi (present-day Palo).
 The revolt actually began in 1565, but is sometimes dated as 1567, the year of Dagami's execution.

 History

-On May 22, 1565, a party of 16 led by Chief Dagami and four other chiefs hid themselves outside of the stockaded Spanish settlement in Cebu, intending to kill some Spaniards.
+On May 22, 1565, a party of 16 led by Dagami and four other datus hid themselves outside of the stockaded Spanish settlement in Sugbo, intending to kill some Spaniards.
 At dawn of the following day, May 23, Pedro de Arana, a member of the personal company of Spanish Governor Miguel López de Legazpi, came out of the fort alone.
 As he walked along the beach near the war party, they speared him and cut off his head.
 They returned to Gabi and made a great celebration and feast with it.
-The murder went unsolved at the time, and Dagami continued as Chief of Gabi and continued to foment revolt.
+The murder went unsolved at the time, and Dagami continued as Datu of Gabi and continued to foment revolt.